Culture

 Kristen Faulkner

-From Harvard to Wall Street to double Olympic Gold, Kristen Faulkner’s path has been anything but conventional.
+From Harvard to venture capital to double Olympic Gold, Kristen Faulkner’s path has been anything but conventional.
 But one thing is a constant – her rigorous pursuit of excellence.

 She missed team sports, so she went to a women’s introductory cycling clinic in Central Park.
 She enjoyed that enough to do a race and once she experienced how much strategy and tactical thinking cycling required, she knew it was the sport for her.

-The 31-year-old Alaskan has always dreamed big.
-Ever since she was a little girl, Kristen had wanted to compete in the Olympic Games.
+The 32-year-old has always dreamed big.
+Ever since she was a little girl, Kristen wanted to compete in the Olympic Games.

-Her childhood helped her develop a sense of resiliency too.
-Kristen’s parents ran a restaurant and hotel in her hometown and she was always inspired by their work ethic.
+Her childhood in Homer, Alaska helped her develop a sense of resiliency.
+Kristen’s parents run a restaurant and hotel in her hometown and she has been always inspired by their work ethic.
+That work ethic, combined with her Olympic dream, inspired her to take up a new discipline for her, the team pursuit in track cycling in 2024, alongside road racing.

-When a spot in the team opened up, Kristen seized her chance.
 She sees bike racing as a game of chess, where strategy, patience, and anticipating a competitor’s move make the sport demanding and thrilling.
 On the streets of Paris, she rode a smart, tactical race, biding her time on the circuit up and around Montmartre, before making a big effort to close to the leaders with just over three kilometers to go.
-Knowing that her rivals at the front of the race might hesitate in the hope that the other would chase, Kristen attacked and rode solo to the finish under the Eiffel Tower to win her gold medal.
+Knowing that her rivals at the front of the race might hesitate in the hope that the other would chase, Kristen attacked and rode solo to the finish under the Eiffel Tower to win her first Olympic gold medal.

 Lotta Henttala